 Gustavo Benjumea is a Toronto-based digital media and animation instructor at OCAD and Brock University.
 He specializes in computer animation, installation, and drawing.
 His work has been exhibited across Canada and internationally.
 Webpage: www.gustavocerquera.com

 Paul R. Duffy is a Canadian Co-Director, and founder of the BAKOTA project.
-He is a Research Associate at the Field Museum in Chicago and lectures on Funerary Archaeology and Landscape Archaeology at the University of Toronto.
+He is a Research Associate at the Field Museum in Chicago and lectures on Funerary Archaeology and Landscape Archaeology at the University of Toronto and Trent.
 Duffy is also an active member of the Körös Regional Archaeology Project has been training undergraduate students in field archaeology and spatial analysis since 2006.

 Julia I. Giblin is an American Co-Director of the BAKOTA project and Assistant Professor of Anthropology, Quinnipiac University.
 Dr. Giblin participated in two NSF-REU Site program as an undergraduate student and has continued to work and train undergraduates in these fields (archaeology and geochemistry) since those initial experiences in 2003 and 2004.
 She has supervised several undergraduates in archaeological field techniques as part of the Körös Regional Archaeological Project.

-Mark Golitko is a visiting assistant professor in the department of anthropology at the University of Notre Dame as well as a Research Associate at the Field Museum of Natural History.
+Mark Golitko is an Assistant Professor in the department of anthropology at the University of Notre Dame as well as a Research Associate at the Field Museum of Natural History.
 He earned his masters and Ph.D. from the University of Illinois at Chicago.
 He has published his previous research on the impact of conflict on social structure during the Neolithic period.
 His current projects including research focused on human response to changes in the environment over time, as well as the BAKOTA project, researching social change in the Middle Bronze Age of Hungary. http://anthropology.nd.edu/faculty-and-staff/faculty-by-alpha/mark-golitko/

 Dorottya Kékegyi is a professional archaeologist and illustrator who has 23 years of experience doing archaeological fieldwork and illustrating artifacts in Europe (specifically Eastern Hungary and Greece).
 Her work uses ink stippling and digital composition to prepare drawings of artifacts, maps, site plans, and reconstructions for publication.